cloudfoundry/bpm-release/docs/runtime.md

 (`/var/vcap/data/JOB/tmp`) and changes made to one will instantly appear in the other.

-bpm will set the `TMPDIR` environment variable when execuring your job to one of the paths listed above.
+bpm will set the `TMPDIR` environment variable when executing your job to one of the paths listed above.
 This environment variable is respected by the majority of in-use standard libraries used by Cloud Foundry.